StackStorm/st2/docs/source/troubleshooting.rst

 <https://github.com/StackStorm/st2/issues/>`_ in st2 repo.

 A good bug report should contain all the items listed above.
 You can also provide steps to reproduce the bug on our end.
-More information you provide us, easier it is for us.
+More information you provide us, faster we can resolve your issue!